-No. All students are in highly interactive classes in which assignments are generally due weekly.
-However, which day that you do your work, or which hour of the day (or night) that you do your work is entirely up to you.
+Yes and no. All students are in highly interactive classes and have assignments that are generally due weekly.
+However, when you do your work is entirely up to you.

 Do I have to write a thesis?

-Only if you are in the MS degree program.
-MET students complete a digital portfolio to demonstrate competency.
+Only if you are in the M.S.E.T. program.
+M.E.T. students complete a digital portfolio to demonstrate competency.

 Can I take classes before I am accepted into the master’s program?

-This question has two answers.
-(A): Transcripts sometimes take a long time to arrive, so the Graduate Admissions Office allows degree-seeking students one semester of grace.
-(B): Non-degree-seeking students may complete as many credits as they’d like but a maximum of 9 credit hours can be taken outside a master’s program and transferred in—whether those credits were earned elsewhere or in the EdTech Department at Boise State.
-We welcome students who want to take just one class to fulfill an elective in a master’s program at another institution.
+Non-degree-seeking students may complete as many credits as they’d like, but a maximum of 9 credit hours can be taken outside our master’s programs and transferred in—whether those credits were earned elsewhere or at Boise State.
+Also, we welcome students who want to take a class or two to fulfill electives in a master’s program at another institution.

 If I earn one of the graduate certificates and then decide to pursue a master’s degree, will my certificate credits apply to the master’s degree?

-Absolutely, as long as your coursework has been completed within the last seven years.
+Absolutely, as long as your coursework has been completed within seven years.

 Does my degree have to be in education, and do I have to be a certificated teacher to apply for the master’s program?

-No. Most of our students are K-12 teachers, but others work in higher education, educational agencies, or educational organizations.
+No. Most of our students are K-12 teachers, but others work in higher education, educational agencies, educational organizations, or administration.
 Some students are seeking career changes, and may be working from home while raising children.
 All we ask is that you have a bachelor’s degree from an accredited institution.

 Do I have to buy a computer to complete this program?

-No, but you need ready access to one, and a broadband internet connection is strongly recommended.
+No, but you will need ready access to one, and a broadband internet connection is strongly recommended.

 What are the employment opportunities for teachers with master’s degrees in Educational Technology?

-Depending on your concentration, you will develop expertise in instructional design, online teaching, school technology coordination, technology integration into the classroom, and more.
-Our students work in K-12 and higher education settings, or in e-learning corporations.
+Depending on your concentration, you will develop expertise in instructional design, online teaching, school technology coordination, technology integration into the classroom curriculum, and more.
+Our students work in K-12 and higher education settings, or in elearning corporations.
 See our Jobs section for more information.

 Is financial aid available?

-Sure.
-The federal student loan program provides the funding for master’s degree students.
-Financial aid is not available for graduate certificates alone, but will be provided if a student enrolls simultaneously in a certificate and master’s program.
+Yes, the federal student loan program provides the funding for master’s and doctoral degree students.
+Financial aid is not available for graduate certificates alone, but will be provided if a student enrolls simultaneously in a certificate and a degree program.
+Financial Aid

 Can I transfer graduate credit from another university to meet my degree requirements?

-We can accept nine semester credits from accredited institutions if the credits are five year or newer and are full-fee academic credits, as opposed to professional development credits.
+We can accept nine semester credits from accredited institutions if the credits are not over five years old and are full-fee academic credits, as opposed to professional development credits.
 In other words, if the credits could have been applied toward a master’s degree at the granting institution, we would likely accept them.
-But frankly, we’d rather not because our rich selection of electives sets us apart as the most innovative EdTech program in America.
-Talk it over with your admissions adviser.
-If you decide to transfer courses, submit course titles and descriptions.
-We will also require a syllabus for each.
-Digital copies are preferred.
-These transfer credits will be evaluated for acceptance as part of your admissions packet.
+You will need to submit the Request for Approval of Transfer Credits form.
+Forms

 If I apply to the master’s program, can I also earn a graduate certificate?